Therapy and Treatment Options

 The rationale of behavioral treatments is that “severe” tinnitus is defined by its emotional toll, not its acoustic characteristics.
 (Research shows that there is little correlation between tinnitus loudness/pitch and patient-reported distress.)
 What makes the condition truly burdensome are the negative psychological and cognitive reactions patients have in response to tinnitus.
-In other words, the patient’s emotional response is the key factor in whether the tinnitus is perceived as bothersome or non-affective, deeply-upsetting or no-big-deal.
-The goal of behavioral therapies is to help patients control their behavioral reactions to tinnitus, and thereby reduce the perceived impact of the condition.
+In other words, the patient’s emotional response is the key factor in whether the tinnitus is perceived as bothersome or non-affective, deeply distressing or a minor annoyance.
+The goal of behavioral therapies is to help patients control their reactions to tinnitus, and thereby reduce the perceived impact of the condition.

-Patients who place high attention on their tinnitus and who lack emotional coping techniques are generally more depressed, more distressed, and have higher perceived handicaps related to their condition.
-Behavioral therapies provide skills to reduce internal attention to tinnitus, improve coping, and devise alternative thinking and behavior patterns that distract patients from their tinnitus.
-The overall plan for therapy is to increase pleasant activity, learn relaxation techniques, and add cognitive skills to replace negative (or unhelpful) thinking.
+Patients who pay close attention to their tinnitus and who lack emotional coping techniques are generally more depressed, more distressed, and have higher perceived handicaps related to their condition.
+Behavioral therapies provide skills to reduce attention to tinnitus, improve coping, and devise alternative thinking and behavior patterns that help patients alleviate the negative impact of tinnitus on day-to-day living.
+The overall objective of therapy is to increase pleasant activities, learn relaxation techniques, reduce monitoring of tinnitus, and build cognitive skills that replace negative (or unhelpful) thinking.

 The outcomes evidence for behavioral tinnitus therapies are robust.
 A 2010 meta-analysis of eight research studies showed significant improvement in self-reported depression and quality of life for patients completing a therapy program.
 A 2014 review of research literature showed that these treatments consistently and significantly decreased tinnitus severity and impairment, reduced tinnitus-related fear, and lowered general depression and anxiety.
 Moreover, the patient improvements after psychological therapy were found to be stable and long lasting — with benefits continuing as long as 15 years after the end of treatment.

-This is the generalized treatment term, used to address a variety of issues, including tinnitus.
+This is the generalized treatment term used to address a variety of issues, including the negative emotions associated with tinnitus.
 Many clinicians, particularly those who do not explicitly specialize in tinnitus management, may use this general term.
-However, even as a general practice, CBT has been shown to significantly help many patients with tinnitus.
+However, even as a general practice, CBT has been shown to significantly help many patients struggling with tinnitus.